top of page

 The decision should be based on factors such as your leverage, how crucial the sub-supplier is to your operations, the severity of the adverse impact, and whether an exit itself could result in adverse impact.

-If you choose to use the Responsible Contracting Project’s model contract clauses, you will automatically have provisions on suspensions and terminations of contract, as well as provisions on exiting as a last resort, assessing adverse impact of the decision, and responsible exit.
+Should you opt to use the European Model Clauses (currently in draft form), these incorporate sufficient provisions on suspensions and terminations of contract, as well as provisions on exiting as a last resort, assessments of adverse impacts of the decision, and responsible exits.

-Contractual agreements that allow for the temporary suspension of deliveries while preventive and mitigating measures are implemented, and termination of the contract in case of severe deviations.
+• Contractual agreements for sample products, which allow for the temporary suspension of deliveries while preventive and mitigating measures are implemented, and termination of the contract in case of severe deviations.